 You don’t have to travel far for outstanding beaches and dramatic landscapes

-If you're busy planning your holidays for 2023, you might be looking forward to discovering new destinations abroad, from sunny beaches to lush rainforests, to cobble-stoned streets lined with inviting restaurants.
+When planning your holidays, you might be looking forward to discovering new destinations abroad - from sunny beaches and lush rainforests, to cobble-stoned streets lined with inviting restaurants.
 But when you're in need of a last-minute getaway, when you only have a weekend to spare, or when you just want to get away without the hassle of international travel, UK holidays are here to save the day.

-In case you're not already looking up locations in the UK for your next escape, here are five reasons why staycations are top of our wishlist for 2023.
+In case you're not already looking up locations in the UK for your next escape, here are five reasons why staycations are top of our wishlist.

 Glorious gardens